The matrix product approximation for the dynamic cavity method: Matrix product edge messages (MPEM)

+The fact that this procedure yields the best rank-$M$ approximation of $|\psi\ket$ for the given bipartition corresponds to the Eckart-Young theorem \cite{Golub1996,Stewart1993-35}.

 So, to truncate in this fashion bond dimensions of an MPS $|\psi\ket$ (and analogously for MPEM), we need to express it in suitable orthonormal bases for $\mc{L}$ and $\mc{R}$.
-This can be achieved by exploiting the freedom of replacing two subsequent matrices $(A^{n_x}_x,A^{n_{x+1}}_{x+1})$ in the matrix product \eqref{eq:MPS} by $(A^{n_x}_x X^{-1},XA^{n_{x+1}}_{x+1})$.
-The inserted non-singular matrices $X$ and $X^{-1}$ clearly leave $|\psi\ket$ unchanged as they cancel in the matrix product.
-Using this freedom, we can bring the matrix product \eqref{eq:MPS} into the form
+This can be achieved by exploiting the freedom to replace two subsequent matrices $(A^{n_x}_x,A^{n_{x+1}}_{x+1})$ in the matrix product \eqref{eq:MPS} by $(A^{n_x}_x X^{-1},XA^{n_{x+1}}_{x+1})$.
+The inserted non-singular matrices $X$ and $X^{-1}$ clearly leave $|\psi\ket$ invariant as they cancel in the matrix product.
+Using this gauge freedom, we can bring the matrix product \eqref{eq:MPS} into the form

 The left and right \emph{orthonormality constraints} \eqref{eq:ONconstr} are imposed by sequences of singular value decompositions, sweeping from site 1 to site $\ell$ and from site $L$ to site $\ell+1$ with details discussed in Sec.~\ref{sec:B_from_C}.
 The resulting matrix product \eqref{eq:MPS-ON} is in fact of the form \eqref{eq:psiBeforeTrunc}, with $\psi_{a,b}\leftrightarrow C_{a,b}$, and orthonormal basis states